 Frank Thornton (later of AYBS?) appeared as a regular in the series.

-According to Watched It, this was a "slapstick comedy series about a zany and absent minded professor".
+This was a slapstick comedy series about a zany and absent-minded doctor.
 Evidently intended for the junior demographic, it ran for two years (and nineteen episodes) between 1975 and 1976.
 It was produced by Southern (ITV) and featured mid-point in the first season Ms. Richard as Pearl, Dr. Hogg's assistant.
 Wendy was with the show for the last six episodes of the first series (broadcast in October and November of 1975).
 She was preceded in the role by Jacki Piper; for the show's second season, the character was replaced entirely by another, played by Pat Coombs.

 Not available on video.